What Is Personality Psychology? Definition and Theories

 Humanistic Theory

 Humanistic psychology is a perspective that stresses the positive side of human nature.
-One humanist theory, Maslow’s hierarchy of needs, suggests that humans are motivated to reach a state of self-actualization marked by a coherent, cohesive personality.
+One humanist theory, Maslow’s psychological growth model, suggests that humans are motivated to reach a state of self-actualization marked by a coherent, cohesive personality.

 Carl Rogers, another humanist psychologist, believed that when a person’s perceived self and ideal self are aligned, it is a sign of a healthy personality.